Since the ISDRS 2018 conference in Messina, track 9d was quite active.

 Next Conference: Track 9d

-Please keep click here for more information on the Budapest 2020 Conference, 'Sustainability in Transforming Societies'
+Please keep click here for more information on track 9d at the Budapest 2020 Conference, 'Sustainability in Transforming Societies'

 - Nanjing China, 2019